he first fortified castle in Kórnik was probably built in the fourth quarter of the 14th century by Wyszota,

 n 1790 Kórnik and Bnin became the property of the only son of Teofila,

 Feliks Szołdrski (d.
 1795), and after his childless death they passed into the hands of a distant relative Wiktor Szołdrski (d.
-1830), a judge of the tribunal, one of the richest magnates in Wielkopolska.
-This inheritance was questioned by the Dzialyński brothers and after a long trial
+1830), one of the richest nobleman in Wielkopolska.
+This inheritance was questioned by Dzialyński brothers and after a long trial

 Ksawery, Count Działyński (d.
 1819) regained Kórnik in 1801.
 Previously, however, court disputes had led to the departure of the Szołdrski family from the residence and its negligence, which later deepened through the lease of the castle and its use as military warehouses.
 In 1826,